Trevor Harris: Jacksonville Jaguars

-On April 24, 2010, Harris signed with the Jacksonville Jaguars as an undrafted free agent following the 2010 NFL Draft.
+On April 24, 2010, Harris signed with the Jacksonville Jaguars as an undrafted free agent following the 2010 NFL draft.
 He was waived from the team following the preseason.

 Arizona Rattlers

-On November 12, 2010, Harris was signed by the AFL's Arizona Rattlers.
+On November 12, 2010, Harris was signed by the Arizona Rattlers of the Arena Football League (AFL).

 Hartford Colonials

-On July 14, 2011, Harris signed with the United Football League's Hartford Colonials.
+On July 14, 2011, Harris signed with the Hartford Colonials of the United Football League (UFL).

 Buffalo Bills

-On July 27, 2011, Trevor Harris agreed to terms with the Buffalo Bills.
+On July 27, 2011, Harris agreed to terms with the Buffalo Bills.
 However, due to labour issues in the NFL that year, the team rescinded the contract 36 hours after signing him.

+Sacramento Mountain Lions

+Harris signed with the UFL's Sacramento Mountain Lions on September 13, 2011.
+However, he did not play in any games for the Mountain Lions during the abbreviated 2011 UFL season.

 Orlando Predators

-On October 31, 2011, Harris signed with the Orlando Predators of the Arena Football League.
+On October 31, 2011, Harris signed with the AFL's Orlando Predators.
+Prior to the first game of the 2012 AFL season, Orlando believed that the Predator players were going to strike so they released the entire team and played the season opener with replacement players.

 Toronto Argonauts

 On March 29, 2012, Harris signed with the Toronto Argonauts of the Canadian Football League.
-In the Argonauts second, and final, pre-season game of the 2012 CFL season, Harris threw 13 completions in 15 attempts, for 160 yards and two touchdowns.
+In the Argonauts second, and final, pre-season game of the 2012 season, Harris threw 13 completions in 15 attempts, for 160 yards and two touchdowns.
 His outstanding performance earned him a spot on the roster.
 Harris played in two games in the 2012 season completing eight of 19 throws for 80 yards.
 Harris continued his strong pre-season play in the first preseason game of the 2013 season; completing eight of 11 passing attempts for 115 yards.
-During the 2014 CFL season Harris started in one game, and played in another five games.
+During the 2014 season Harris started in one game, and played in another five games.
 For the entire season he attempted 60 passes, completing 42 of them (70% completion percentage), for 449 passing yards with two touchdowns and one interception.

-During the 2015 preseason, the Argos announced that Ricky Ray (incumbent starting QB) would miss the first six games of the regular season as he recovered from a torn rotator cuff injury sustained in the 2014 season.; Thus making Harris the Argos starting quarterback for Week 1.
+During the 2015 preseason, the Argos announced that Ricky Ray (incumbent starting QB) would miss the first six games of the regular season as he recovered from a torn rotator cuff injury sustained in the 2014 season; Thus making Harris the Argos starting quarterback for Week 1.
 Trevor Harris started the first 16 games of the CFL season for the Argos as Ricky Ray's injury rehab took longer than expected.
 During the season, he led the Argos to a record of 9–7 before Ray would start the final two games of the season and the Argos lone playoff game.
 During his first season as a starting CFL quarterback Harris played admirably.
 He completed 382 out of 538 pass attempts (71% completion) for 4354 yards with 33 touchdowns and 19 interceptions (both league highs for 2015).